burodepeper/language-markdown/ROADMAP.md

 ## Current focus

 - [ ] Improve syntax-highlighting in combination with default syntax-themes
-- [ ] Check if `language-gfm` is activated and notify user of possible conflicts
 - [ ] Keybinding for toggling task-list-items (cmd+shift+x?)

 ## Ideas for a brighter future